 “Whether or not a sighting is reported, we advise caution and recommend not venturing beyond waist deep water,” the nonprofit cautioned swimmers.

 Newcomb Hollow yesterday after swimmers were removed from the water due to a white shark spotted.
 August-October are peak months of white shark activity off Cape Cod.
 Whether or not a sighting is reported, we advise caution and recommend not venturing beyond waist deep water. pic.twitter.com/TaTOwt8vxf

 — Atlantic White Shark Conservancy (@A_WhiteShark) August 1, 2019

-As of Thursday morning, the Atlantic White Shark Conservancy’s app that tracks shark sightings in the state — Sharktivity — listed more than a handful of reports of the ocean predators over the last 48 hours.
+As of Thursday afternoon, the conservancy’s app that tracks shark sightings in the state — Sharktivity — listed more than a handful of reports of the ocean predators over the last 48 hours.

 Below, stay informed on what researchers are saying about shark sightings as you head to the beach.